 The evidence in these cases always involves a lot of finger-pointing.
 The loading company will claim it put the freight on properly, and so it must have been the driver's fault, while the driver will make the reverse claim: that he drove safely and the load just sprung loose because of inept loading.
 Without looking into the facts of your case, we obviously can't know who's actually responsible for what.
 But regardless, you can be sure that it's highly unlikely any responsible party will simply own up to their failure.

 If someone you love died in a truck accident, check out this article: How Fatal Truck Accidents Work Under Texas Law.

 How can an attorney help?

-As we touched on above, improperly-loaded freight is a leading cause of 18-wheeler drivers’ injuries and deaths.
-Drivers should make an inspection of their load prior to travel, but that doesn’t mean they can see everything.
+As we touched on above, improperly-loaded freight is a leading cause of 18-wheeler drivers' injuries and deaths.
+Drivers have an obligation to make an inspection of their load prior to travel, but that doesn't mean they do so as carefully as they should.
 If a loader forgets a tie-down or loads heavier freight on one side, disaster can result.
-If you lost a loved one in an accident like this, you could be hearing many different stories: maybe your loved one’s boss is telling you it was another driver’s fault, while you suspect it was the load.
-Regardless, it’s important that you reach out for legal advice.
+If you lost a loved one in an accident like this, you could be hearing many different stories: maybe your loved one's boss is telling you it was another driver's fault, while you suspect it was the load.
+Regardless, it's important that you reach out for legal advice.

 The 18-wheeler accident lawyers at Grossman Law Offices will explore your options for holding the parties responsible for your injury accountable.
 To begin your path to relief, call us at our toll-free number: (855) 326-0000.